Christopher Pike (Star Trek): Star Trek: The Original Series

+"The Cage"

+Jeffrey Hunter (pictured in 1960) portrayed the role in the previously unreleased pilot "The Cage", whose scenes were reused for "The Menagerie".

 At the beginning of "The Cage", set in the year 2254, Pike and his crew are recuperating from a mission to Rigel VII during which several members of the landing party were killed by the inhabitants.
 The incident filled Pike with so much guilt that he is considering resigning his commission.

 Meanwhile, the Enterprise is en route to Vega Colony to drop off wounded crew members when it receives a distress call from the survey vessel SS Columbia, lost eighteen years previously.
 Pike initially refuses to investigate, citing that the injured crew members take priority.
 However, when an abbreviated follow-up message is received, he orders the ship diverted to Talos IV to rescue survivors.

 Pike soon learns that all but one of the survivors are illusions created by the Talosians in order to lure the Enterprise crew to Talos IV.
 The Talosians make every effort to provide fantasies that they hope will appeal to Pike, using Vina, the only real Columbia survivor, as the object of desire.
 After Pike escapes from his prison cell with the aid of his first officer, Number One, and Yeoman J. M. Colt, the Talosians reveal, to Pike, Vina's real appearance as a disfigured older woman.
 The Talosians saved her life after the Columbia crashed, but they had no guide on how to repair a human body.
 Pike requests that the Talosians restore her illusion of beauty and the Enterprise leaves Talos IV.